explainers-by-googlers/cross-origin-storage/README.md

 // [Allow this time] [Allow on every visit] [Don't allow] try {
   const handle = await navigator.crossOriginStorage.requestFileHandle(hash, {
-    name,
+    description,
   });
   const fileBlob = await handle.getFile();
-  // This now logs the Spanish name, even if the file was stored with an English name by site A. console.log(`File retrieved with name: ${name}`);
+  // This now logs the Spanish description, even if the file was stored with an English description by site A. console.log(`File retrieved with description: ${description}`);
   // Use the fileBlob as needed.
 } catch(err) {
   if (err.name === 'NotFoundError') {